 Let's see if we can learn how to play soccer like Megan Rapinoe.
 Yes, this will take a lot of practice and hard work, but there's no better women's soccer player to model your game after.
 The four qualities and skills that standout in the U.S. Women’s national team player are her ability to take players on, how she shields the ball and holds players off, and her crossing and shooting skills.

 Yes, those are four important and very useful qualities to possess as a soccer player and what makes Rapinoe a very unique and special player.

-Rapinoe started out playing for the Univeristy of Portland before moving on to the professional ranks and to eventually staring for the women's national team.
-It's no wonder though, as she's a player who performs her best in the biggest games and doesn't shy away from a challenge.
+Rapinoe started out playing for the Univeristy of Portland before moving on to the professional soccer ranks and to eventually staring for the women's national team and the Seattle Reign FC.
+It's no wonder though she a soccer star, as Rapinoe is a player who performs her best in the biggest games and doesn't shy away from a challenge.
 If you want to learn how to play like her, this is what you need to do: